-Name: Brismar Pinto-Pacheco Grant Number: 70NANB12H091 Academic Institution: University of Puerto Rico, Rio Major: Chemistry Piedras Campus Academic Standing as of September '12: Senior Current Career Plans: After obtaining a bachelors degree in Chemistry, I want to do graduate studies at UC Davis University to obtain a MS in Forensic Chemistry, followed by a PhD. in Analytical Chemistry.
-NIST Laboratory, Division and Group: Material Measure Biomaterials Group ement Laboratory, Polymers Division, NIST Research Advisor: Dr. Jirun Sun Title of Talk: The Advantage of Using TiO 2 in Improving the Performance of Dental Resins Abstract of Talk: The durability of dental adhesives is one of the restorations.
-Previously studies have showed the resin performance of the restoration of the rest of the 2 1 restorations.
+The Advantage of Using TiO2 in Improving the Performance of Dental Resins Brismar Pinto-Pacheco

+The durability of dental adhesives is one of the keys for success of the resin-composite restorations.
 Previously studies have showed the resin performance determined the durability of the adhesives.
 The purpose of this study is to improve the performance of dental resins currently used by adding a small amount of titanium dioxide nanoparticles (TiO2 NPs), which have outstanding mechanical properties and unique photo activities.
 Not only is it inexpensive, with titanium being the fourth most abundant metal on earth (followed by aluminum, iron and magnesium), it is also non-toxic.
-In order to improve the mechanical properties of dental resins, unmodified TiO2 NPs (P25 and P90) and acrylic acid modified TiO2 NPs (AP25 and AP90) were prepared as organosols in ethanol and added to the two resins that were being studied in this project: Ethoxylated bis-phenol-A-dimethacrylate (EMDA) and a mixture of bis-phenol-A-dimethacrylate and hydroxy-ethyl-methacrylate (B+H) in a mass ratio of 1:1 (99.9% resin: 0.1% TiO2 NPs).
-The mass fractions of TiO2 NPs in organosols were determined using the Weight-Lost method, and the TiO2 concentrations were also evaluated using FTIR before and 5 minutes, 1 hour, 24 hours and 1 week after being curing using blue light.
+In order to improve the mechanical properties of dental resins, unmodified TiO2 NPs (P25 and P90) and acrylic acid modified TiO2 NPs (AP25 and AP90) were prepared as organosols in ethanol and added to the two resins that were being studied in this project: Ethoxylated bis-phenol-A-dimethacrylate (EMDA) and a mixture of bis-phenol-Adimethacrylate and hydroxy-ethyl-methacrylate (B+H) in a mass ratio of 1:1 (99.9% resin: 0.1% TiO2 NPs).
+The mass fractions of TiO2 NPs in organosols were determined using the Weight-Lost method, and the TiO2 concentrations were also evaluated using the UV/Vis.
+The degree of vinyl conversion (DC) of resin bars made of the above resins were evaluated using FTIR before and 5 minutes, 1 hour, 24 hours and 1 week after being curing using blue light.
 The mechanical properties of the same resin bars were determined using the 3-point and dynamic mechanic analysis (DMA) to measure the elastic modulus and viscoelastic properties, respectively.

 The FTIR confirmed the success of the acrylic acid functionalization.
-The DC of the AP25 increases about 2% versus the unmodified TiO_2 NP (P25).
+The DC of the AP25 increases about 2% versus the unmodified TiO2 NP (P25).
 After curing, the DC remained the same at the four time points tested, proving that the reaction ends in a short period of time.
-The 3-point-bending and the DMA results confirmed the improvement of the modulus and the elasticity of the resins by adding TiO_2 NPs.
+The 3-point-bending and the DMA results confirmed the improvement of the modulus and the elasticity of the resins by adding TiO2 NPs.

 The results show that by adding a small amount of AP25 or AP90 to the resin, the DC and mechanical properties of the resins can be improved significantly, provoking a better performance when used as backbones for dental adhesives.
-In the future it should be determine if changing the concentration of modified and unmodified TiO_2 NPs has a positive effect on the durability and hardness of the resin
+In the future it should be determine if changing the concentration of modified and unmodified TiO_2 NPs has a positive effect on the durability and hardness of the resin.